-Except under unusual circumstances and/or emergencies, an employee's request for personal leave shall be submitted to the supervisor at least three (3) days prior to the date(s) of usage.
+Except under unusual circumstances and/or emergencies, an employee's request for personal leave shall be submitted electronically to the supervisor for approval at least three (3) days prior to the date(s) of usage.

 At the end of a work year, an employee's unused personal leave will be rolled into his/her sick leave accumulation to the maximum accumulation allowed by the Board of Education.
-If an employee has reached his/her maximum sick leave accumulation, the member shall be paid \$40.00 for each personal leave day that could not be rolled into the sick leave accumulation.
-In lieu of the above, the employee may notify Human Resources in writing by June 1, of their decision to roll up to one (1) unused personal leave day into the next school year so that the employee can carry a maximum total of five (5) personal days in a school year.
-In order for this exception to apply the employee must have had (5) days or less of absence in the currently ending school year.
+If an employee has reached his/her maximum sick leave accumulation, the member shall be paid \$80.00 for each unused personal leave day that could not be rolled into the sick leave accumulation.

+At the end of a work year, any employee, provided they have had ninety-five percent (95%) attendance, may notify Human Resources in writing by June 1, of their decision to roll up to one (1) unused personal leave day into the next school year so that the employee can carry a maximum of four (4) personal leave days in a school year.
+(See Appendix E for the Personal Leave Roll Over Request Form)